davidgohel/R2DOCX/README.md

 R2DOCX development activity has shifted to [`ReporteRs`](https://github.com/davidgohel/ReporteRs).

+**ReporteRs** generate Word, PowerPoint and html files.
+R2DOCX functions have been improved in ReporteRs package.

 R2DOCX
 ======
 R2DOCX is a R package for creating Word docx files (Microsoft Open XML).